socotecio/django-socio-grpc/docs/settings.rst

   "LOG_OK_RESPONSE": True

+.. _settings-ignore-log-for-action:

 IGNORE_LOG_FOR_ACTION
 ^^^^^^^^^^^^^^^^^^^^^

-If :ref:`LOG_OK_RESPONSE <settings-ignore-log-for-action>` is set to True allow to specify a list of action that we do not want to automatically log.
+When using :ref:`Log requests middleware <middlewares-log-requests-middleware>` allow to specify a list of action that we do not want to automatically log.

 .. code-block:: python